-The Ehrlich administration has shepherded the state through rough fiscal times, provided record funding for education and kept its commitments on transportation such as moving forward with the long-planned Intercounty Connector highway, Stoltzfus said.
+The Ehrlich administration has shepherded the state through rough fiscal times, provided record funding for education and kept its commitments on transportation such as moving forward with the longm e n d a - planned Intercounty Connecthe tor highway, Stoltzfus said.

-"If you look at the big issues around the state, this governor has been extraordinarily successful," he said.
-"The fact is, the Democrats can't shine a candle to the governor's success in policy."
+"If you look at the big issues House and around the state, this governor S e n a t e has been extraordinarily sucmembers cessful," he said.
+"The fact is, make on the Democrats can't shine a extending candle to the governor's success

-Sen. David R. Brinkley (R-Dist.
-4) of New Market was not surprised to hear that Miller is planning an aggressive agenda for next year.
+Sen. David R. Brinkley (Rfor Frederick) was not surprised to the state's hear that Miller is planning an aggressive agenda for next year.